-WARRANTY: The Software is provided "AS IS."
+WARRANTY: Intel warrants that it has the right to license you to use the Software.
+The Software is provided "AS IS."
 Intel warrants that the media on which the Software is furnished will be free from defects in material and workmanship for a period of one (1) year from the date of purchase.
 Upon return of such defective media, Intel's entire liability and your exclusive remedy shall be the replacement of the Software.